Awsum-Al/snake/README.md

-This tutorial will help you get started as a **frontend** dev in **oneChat**.
+This tutorial will help you get started as a **frontend** dev for ShOC.

 **Help!**
 * If you get confused start by using your googling skills!
 We are happy to answer your questions but debugging is also a very important part of development.
 Ask for help when you're out of options or you don't know where to start looking.
-If there is no one around to help you, you can check out the other dev's branches of the tutorial.

 **Know the Tech Stack:**
 *  Package Management Tool: Yarn